akrolsmir/AIBat/README.txt

 - Spinner warning changed to 1000 to reflect ranking guidelines
 - Bugfix: Scenario of missing "//Break Periods" (credit: NatsumeRin)
 - Modified toolbar to be "Copy All", modified functionality accordingly
-- Check if AudioLeadIn total less than 2 secs
 - Places a '*' in front of tabs with content in them
-- Checks for unsnapped slider repeats

 Version 2.0- 4/17/12
 - UI Updates: